zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/deploy-and-test-teq/deploy-and-test-teq.md

     ![Spring Boot TEQ Consumer Running Logs](images/springboot-okafka-consumer-running.png " ")

+3. Test the Oracle TEQ Consumer microservice

-    And finally, We can now produce and consume messages from Kafka Broker; the result inside logs of Consumer will be:
+    And finally, You can now produce and consume messages from Oracle TEQ; the result inside Consumer logs should be similar to:

     ![Spring Boot TEQ Consumer Running Logs](images/springboot-okafka-consumer-test.png " ")

 ## **Task 4:** Stop Oracle TEQ Consumer

-Let's stop the consumer microservice.
+As the following laboratory will require that messages produced in Oracle TEQ stay there, please stop the Oracle TEQ Consumer microservice.

 ```bash
  <copy>